Non-Fiction Books 2025: 40 New Releases I’m Excited to Read

 Daughter of Daring: The Trick-Riding, Train-Leaping, Road-Racing Life of Helen Gibson, Hollywood’s First Stuntwoman by Mallory O’Meara

-Daughter of Daring is a bit different from what I normally pick up but I can’t resist a story about a trailblazing woman!
+Daughter of Daring is a bit different from what I normally pick up, but I can’t resist a story about a trailblazing woman!
 Mallory O’Meara shares the untold story of Helen Gibson, America’s first professional stuntwoman.
 I love that it combines the history of her life with the history of cinema’s Golden Age.
 I’m really excited to pick this one up!

 Eternal Flame: The Authorized Biography of the Bangles by Jennifer Otter Bickerdike